Skip to content

 Academic Program

-Kansai Gaidai University’s Asian Studies Program offers a wide range of courses from the Humanities (History, Communication, Economics, Political Science, Literature, & Cultural Studies), Business, and Studio Art that is taught in English.
-In addition, you will be required to take a five-credit Japanese language course.
-An optional three-credit course in Reading & Writing Japanese is available at all language levels.
+Kansai Gaidai University’s Asian Studies Program offers a wide range of English-taught courses in the Humanities, Business, and Studio Art.
+All students take a five-credit Japanese language course, with an optional three-credit course in Reading & Writing Japanese is available at all levels.

 Academic Calendar